-Full-time employees may be hired or change their schedule to work forty (40) hours or Thirty Seven and one half (37.5) hours in a standard workweek only with the approval of their Department Head and City Manager.
+Full-time employees may be hired or change their schedule to work forty (40) hours, Thirty-Eight (38) hours or Thirty-Seven and one half (37.5) hours in a standard workweek only with the approval of the Department Head and City Manager.

-Employees working thirty-eight (38) or thirty-six (36) hours in a week shall work a fixed compressed schedule which allows the employee to complete their weekly scheduled hours in four consecutive days.
+Employees working thirty-six (36) hours in a week shall work a fixed compressed schedule which allows the employee to complete their weekly scheduled hours in four consecutive days.
 This schedule can be changed only with the approval of the Department Head and City Manager.